TIMOTHY

 This work

-included writing a questionnaire that was used to collect information from
+included writing a questionnaire to collect information from scientists about their

-scientists about their data information needs.
-Also, it provided help in
+data information needs.
+Also, it provided help in developing methods for administering

 RESOURCE